Tag Archives: serotonin

 July’s PubSci is back on!

-We postponed Marcus du Sautoy’s planned July talk s it clashed with the first semi-final of the World Cup.
+We postponed Marcus du Sautoy’s planned July talk as it clashed with the first semi-final of the World Cup.
 However, I have arranged a different talk for the following week when the football is all over.

 Yellow smiley face